Sequence-to-Sequence Models

 Sequence-to-Sequence (Seq2Seq) models are a fundamental class of

-a fixed-length input sequence into a fixed-length output sequence, where the lengths of the input and output can vary
+a fixed-length input sequence into a fixed-length output sequence, where the lengths of the inputs and outputs can

-independently.
-This capability makes them essential for solving complex problems where the relationship between the
+differ.
+This flexibility makes them essential for solving complex problems where the relationship between data points

-input and output is sequential and non-linear.
-Unlike standard models that map a single input to a single label,
+is sequential and non-linear.
+Unlike standard models that map a single input to a single label, Seq2Seq models excel

 Natural Language Processing (NLP)

-applications used daily, such as translation services and voice assistants.
+applications used daily, such as automated translation and chatbots.

 The Encoder-Decoder Architecture

-The core framework of a Seq2Seq model relies on an encoder-decoder structure, a concept introduced in foundational
+The core framework of a Seq2Seq model relies on an encoder-decoder structure, a concept formalized in foundational

 research like the